jbredael/AWESPA/docs/power_module.rst

 The power module computes **power curves** — the electrical power output of an AWE system as a function of wind speed — for each wind profile cluster produced by the wind module.
-The resulting power curve file (in awesIO YAML format) is the direct input for the AEP pipeline.
+The resulting power curve file (in awesIO YAML format) is the direct input for the AEP pipeline and a good reference for performance analysis.

 Architecture
 ------------